 1. OAuth (Open Authentication) 2.0 is an authorization framework.

-2. It provides authorization flows for various apps, IoT devices, and mobile devices.
+2. It provides authorization flows for various apps, IoT devices, and mobile devices.3.
+An authentication protocol.

 4. Two different applications or platforms can talk without sharing passwords, and other confidential data, providing limited access.